OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

 23. Contacting Us

-    If you have any questions or concerns about this privacy policy or our practices you can contact us or write to us at Internet Brands, Inc., Privacy Office, 909 N. Sepulveda Blvd., 11th Floor, El Segundo, California 90245 U.S.A.
+    If you have any questions or concerns about this privacy policy or our practices you can contact us or write to us at MH Sub I, LLC, Privacy Office, 909 N. Pacific Coast Highway, 11th Floor, El Segundo, California 90245 U.S.A.
 Please be sure to identify the specific website, software, or service about which you have a question or concern and how we can contact you.

 24. Changes to This Privacy Policy

     We may revise this privacy policy from time to time and, if we do, we will update it on this page and modify the "Last Updated" date.
 If our information practices change in a significant way, you will be provided notice by means of notice on our sites or otherwise in writing.
 Because our privacy policy can change at any time, we encourage you to reread it periodically to see if there have been any changes that affect you.
 If you disagree with any changes to this privacy policy and do not wish your information to be subject to the revised privacy policy, you will need to deactivate your account or terminate your services.
 Your use of our sites and services following any such change constitutes your agreement that all information collected from or about you through our sites and services after the revised privacy policy is posted will be subject to the terms of the revised privacy policy.

-Last Updated: May 18, 2018
+Last Updated: August 6, 2018